Ousted Peru leader appears in court to face rebellion charge - NewsBreak

 Boluarte, a 60-year-old lawyer, was sworn in as Peru’s first female president.
 She said her first order of business would be to address corruption, ostensibly what led to Castillo’s downfall.

-In the streets, despite the tumult, only small clashes erupted between a handful of Castillo supporters and riot police — outside a police station where Castillo was taken.
+Anti-democracy can't be fought with more anti-democracy," he said, echoing similar comments by Brazil's incoming president, Luiz Inacio Lula da Silva.

+Petro called on the Inter-American Commission on Human Rights to intervene, saying Castillo couldn't get a fair trial in Peru.

-Sherman reported from Mexico City.
-Associated Press writers María Verza in Mexico City and Gisela Salomon and Joshua Goodman in Miami and Mark Stevenson in Mexico City contributed to this report.
+Goodman reported from Miami.
+Associated Press writers Christopher Sherman, Mark Stevenson and María Verza in Mexico City and Gisela Salomon in Miami contributed to this report.

 Comments / 0